grokchatgpt/swe-bench-heavy/heavy.md

 # SWE-bench Heavy

-## Goal
+## Objective

-Provide a benchmark testing autonomous AI conversation coherence by adapting the SWE-bench data set in a different test administration.
-The Heavy administration of this test is designed to mimic human-like issue resolution without aids and solving multiple issues in the same session.
+SWE-bench Heavy provides a benchmark for evaluating autonomous AI coding capabilities by adapting the SWE-bench dataset with a novel administration methodology.
+This benchmark is designed to assess AI performance in human-like issue resolution scenarios without auxiliary aids, requiring sustained coherence across multiple issues within a single session.

-## Description
+## Overview

-Leverage SWE-bench Lite (300 GitHub issue-PR pairs from 11 Python projects) to test a bot’s ability to solve issues autonomously, mimicking a human coder.
-Remove all "cheats/aids" (BM25 retrieval, Oracle hints, RAG, separate sessions).
-Isolate the environment (tools and data).
-Allow the bot to choose its workflow, tackling one issue at a time, with freedom to revisit failed issues on later passes.
-This test is essentially: "hey, we have 300 bugs in 12 differenent code bases - go fix them all".
-There is no advanced configuration required for humans to deploy for the bot to solve these issues.
-Any set of problems can be substituted in this benchmark workflow and it should not affect the bot's ability to solve the issues.
+SWE-bench Heavy leverages the SWE-bench Lite dataset (300 GitHub issue-PR pairs from 11 Python projects) to evaluate an AI system's ability to autonomously resolve software engineering issues.
+The benchmark eliminates common performance aids including BM25 retrieval, Oracle hints, RAG systems, and session isolation.
+The testing environment provides only essential tools and data, allowing the AI to develop its own workflow while tackling issues sequentially with the flexibility to revisit failed attempts.

+The core challenge can be summarized as: "Given 300 verified bugs across 12 different codebases, resolve as many as possible autonomously."
+The benchmark requires no specialized configuration beyond standard development tools, making it broadly applicable to various problem sets without affecting the AI's problem-solving approach.

-**Why "Heavy"**: Inference aids like RAG, Oracle, BM25, etc. are very powerful tools - however they all require setup in advance and maintainance.
-Those requirements make them less than ideal solutions for general AI Agent tasks.
-The 300 issues in the Lite dataset make for perfect adaptation material to be administered in a workflow without inference aids.
-The Authors of SWE-bench selected the 300 issues because they are all verified and chosen to minimize the cost of testing.
+**Rationale for "Heavy" Designation**: While inference aids such as RAG, Oracle systems, and BM25 retrieval demonstrate significant performance benefits, they require substantial setup and maintenance overhead.
+These requirements limit their applicability for general-purpose AI agent tasks.
+The 300 issues in the SWE-bench Lite dataset provide an ideal foundation for evaluation without such aids, as they were specifically selected and verified by the original authors to minimize testing costs while maintaining quality.

-## Scoring
+## Evaluation Metrics

-Heavy is intended to measure the bot's correctness and cost over the span of issues.
-Correctness is measured by the number of issues he resolves out of the data set.
-Cost is measured by cache efficiency & total input/output tokens.
-Cost is automatically tracked in coding tools like Cline and Cursor.
-Correctness is already tracked by existing tooling in the SWE-bench.
+SWE-bench Heavy measures two primary dimensions:

+1. **Correctness**: The proportion of successfully resolved issues from the total attempted
+2. **Efficiency**: Resource utilization measured through cache efficiency and total input/output token consumption

+Cost tracking is automatically handled by modern coding environments (Cline, Cursor, etc.), while correctness evaluation leverages existing SWE-bench infrastructure.

-## Environment
+## Testing Environment

+The benchmark provides a controlled environment with the following characteristics:

-- Pre-configure all tools: Git, Python, MCP (filesystem & shell-command-server), and permissions.
+- **Pre-configured toolchain**: Git, Python, and necessary permissions
-- Ensure bot has access to repos and test specs.
+- **Repository access**: Complete access to codebases and test specifications
-- test tooling: get issue; tests solution; records result; tracks progress and provides bot with way to automatically record progress incrementally; tracks state for easy continuation;
-- tooling also includes script to download and install all repos ahead of time; ensure all issues have standard input files and test cases; a script is available to clean results and solutions from the repos and reset test state for new test runs; the get next issue tool is preconfigured based on your test config params: 'ALL' - 300; SIZE - first N issues; RANGE - issue index M to N;
+- **Automated tooling suite**:
+  - Issue selection and presentation
+  - Solution validation and testing
+  - Progress tracking and state management
+  - Incremental progress recording
+  - Session resumption capabilities

+Additional infrastructure includes:
+- Automated repository download and setup scripts
+- Standardized input files and test cases for all issues
+- Environment reset and cleanup utilities
+- Configurable test scope: ALL (300 issues), SIZE (first N issues), or RANGE (issues M through N)

-## Data
+## Dataset and Evaluation

-Use SWE-bench Lite dataset (`swe_bench_lite.jsonl`).
-Evaluation via unit tests, using post-PR behavior as reference, administered in a self-directed, human-like style without BM25 or Oracle aids.
+The benchmark utilizes the SWE-bench Lite dataset (`swe_bench_lite.jsonl`) with evaluation conducted through unit testing, using post-PR behavior as the reference standard.
+The evaluation methodology emphasizes self-directed, human-like problem-solving approaches without retrieval or hint systems.

 ## Administration
-This test is designed to be 100% self administered.
-You configure how many and which problems are used for the test.
-See install.md for how to configure and prepare a run and how to reset and clean up after runs.
-The test is designed so bots even w/o context can continue where they left off in test runs if the run is interrupted.
-It is up to you to configure the tests and observe testing.
-There are no fail-safes in this test around confused/looping bots.

-## Evaluation Flow
-0. **Start**: run setup.py (ranges are 0 based and inclusive); in vscode Cline/Cursor tell the bot: "read instructions.md and attempt completion when all issues are resolved"
-1. **Input**:
-   - Bot receives: issue text, repo URL, commit hash, test specs.
-   - No BM25 retrieval or Oracle hints.
-2. **Bot Workflow**:
-   - gets the next issue to work on from tooling.
-   - Autonomously analyzes issue, explores repo, edits files, and runs tests (`grading_fast.py`).
-   - Decides to pass, retry, or quit.
-Can revisit failed issues later.
-   - Tooling records progress and state so if session is interrupted, the bot can continue where he left off without repeating workflow.
-   - Chooses next issue freely (no enforced order).
-3. **Evaluation**:
-   - Modified `run_evaluation.py` to disable BM25 and Oracle.
-4. **Toolchain**:
-   - Filesystem mcp, Shellserver mcp, Git for cloning, Python for tests, heavy tool chain self-administration.
-   - Ensure bot has full access to tools and repos.
-5. **Failure Handling**:
-   - Bot retries or quits at discretion, logging attempts.
-   - Failed issues can be revisited on later passes.

-## Rules
-1. No modifications to test tooling
-2. Any interruptions must resume using same conversation context window - Test results are only valid in the same session.
-3. No additional tools beyond filesystem, shell-command-server, and whatever context window management you choose (Cline/Cursor/etc all have their own implementations).
-4. Do not add any inference aids as they defeat the purpose of this benchmark.

-## Expected Results
-Tests will reveal how many issues the bot was able to resolve out of the number of issues he attempted.
-Tests will reveal the exact cost of the effort.
+SWE-bench Heavy is designed for complete self-administration.
+Users configure the problem scope and observe testing progress.
+The system supports seamless resumption of interrupted sessions, allowing AI systems to continue from their last checkpoint without context loss.
+The benchmark includes no safeguards against confused or looping AI behavior, providing an authentic evaluation environment.

+## Evaluation Protocol

+### Setup Phase
+1. Execute `setup.py` (note: ranges are zero-indexed and inclusive)
+2. In VSCode with Cline/Cursor: instruct the AI to "read instructions.md and attempt completion when all issues are resolved"

+### Input Specification
+- Issue description and context
+- Repository URL and commit hash
+- Test specifications
+- **Excluded**: BM25 retrieval, Oracle hints, or other auxiliary aids

+### AI Workflow
+1. **Issue Selection**: Retrieve next issue from tooling
+2. **Analysis and Implementation**: Autonomous issue analysis, codebase exploration, file modification, and solution testing using `grading_fast.py`
+3. **Decision Making**: Determine whether to mark as passed, retry, or skip
+4. **Progress Management**: Automated progress and state recording for session continuity
+5. **Issue Prioritization**: Free selection of next issue (no enforced ordering)

+### Technical Infrastructure
+- **Core Tools**: Filesystem MCP, Shell-command-server MCP
+- **Version Control**: Git for repository management
+- **Testing**: Python-based test execution
+- **Administration**: Self-contained toolchain

+### Error Handling
+- AI-directed retry and skip decisions with comprehensive logging
+- Support for revisiting failed issues in subsequent passes
+- Flexible failure recovery mechanisms

+## Constraints and Requirements

+1. **No tooling modifications**: Test infrastructure must remain unaltered
+2. **Session continuity**: Interruptions must resume within the same conversation context window for valid results
+3. **Tool limitations**: Only filesystem, shell-command-server, and chosen context window management systems permitted
+4. **No auxiliary aids**: Inference aids are prohibited as they contradict the benchmark's core objectives

+## Expected Outcomes

+SWE-bench Heavy will quantify:
+- **Resolution rate**: Number of successfully resolved issues relative to attempts
+- **Resource efficiency**: Precise cost measurement of the problem-solving effort
+- **Sustained performance**: AI capability across extended problem-solving sessions
+- **Autonomous decision-making**: Quality of issue prioritization and retry strategies

+This benchmark provides valuable insights into AI coding capabilities in realistic, resource-constrained environments without performance-enhancing aids.